volpatto/firedrake_scripts/README.md

 * Email: [volpatto@lncc.br](volpatto@lncc.br).

 I'm a Numerical Developer at [ESSS](https://github.com/ESSS).
 Also I currently pursue a DSc in Computational Modeling at [LNCC](http://www.lncc.br/).
-Check it out if you are curious about.
+Check it out if you are curious about it.
 Feel free to contact me as well.